 Not that they're not bettered elsewhere, but the specs of both the viewfinder and LCD are in keeping with what we expect at this level.
 The viewfinder is based on a pentamirror construction and shows approximately 95% of the scene, while the LCD measures 3in in size and has a respectable resolution of 921k dots.

 Wi-Fi hasn't been included inside the body, although wireless image transmission is still possible through the SnapBridge feature.
-First incorporated inside the D500 earlier in the year, this uses always-on Bluetooth Low Energy to deliver images straight to smart devices, either as they are captured or afterwards.
+First incorporated inside the D500, this uses always-on Bluetooth Low Energy to deliver images straight to smart devices, either as they are captured or afterwards.
 It's not possible to control the camera's shooting settings remotely in any way, although this is not too great an omission on such a model.

 To help the first-time user understand their camera better, Nikon has once again implemented its Guide mode feature.
 This provides an alternative to the main menus and helps the user quickly capture specific types of images.
 There's also the familiar '?' button that can be called upon to explain camera functions.